npgall/cqengine/documentation/OrderingStrategies.md

 The _index_ ordering strategy forces CQEngine to use an index on an attribute by which results must be ordered (when available), to drive its search.
 * This strategy can be useful when results must be ordered in time series (most recent first, for example), and the objects which match the query will be stored consecutively in the index used for ordering.
+  * Therefore **[Partial Indexes](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/index/support/PartialIndex.html) can be extremely useful for index-accelerated ordering** as _they can be configured to store only the objects which match any query_.
 * It also makes sense to use this strategy, when a query matches a large fraction of the collection - because it avoids the need to sort a large fraction of the collection afterwards.

 The _materialize_ ordering strategy allows CQEngine to use other indexes to locate objects matching the query, and then to sort those results afterwards.